How to choose the right softbox

 Larger softboxes work well for portraiture photography or large areas as they produce softer lighting with more gradual transitions between light and shadow.
 Large soft light sources also make skin blemishes less apparent, making them an ideal modifier for general portraiture as they produce a quality of light that will flatter pretty much anyone.
 Larger softboxes are also great for photographing full-length body shots, as well as for photographing larger groups, as larger softboxes will spread light over a wider area.

 Smaller softboxes work well for product photography or macro shots as they produce more contrasty lighting, whilst still reducing specular highlights.
 Smaller softboxes, also work well for more dramatic and low-key portraiture as you will get more contrast on your subject compared to a larger softbox.
-We sell a range of smaller and medium sized softboxes such as our 65cm Softbox and our 60x90cm Easy open softbox.

 In conclusion, it’s generally useful to have a selection of softboxes to enable you to achieve a variety of different looks.
 In addition to the physical size of your softbox, distance of the softbox from your subject will affect how your lighting looks.
 The closer your softbox is to your subject, the quicker the light falls off, and the further your light is from your subject, the less dramatic the light fall off is.